 Comparative Programming Languages.

-My plan: change as little as possible from previous offerings.
+My online instruction plan: change as little as possible from in-person offerings.

 Lectures will be pre-recorded.